peufeu2/GrugBus/README.md

-# GrugBus
+# GrugBus controls Solis inverters via Modbus
-Convenient MODBUS abstraction on top of pymodbus to control Solis inverters

 "Dude, Modbus is outdated!
-I'd much rather use a Chinese JSON cloud API that gives five minutes old data and only works if my internet is up!"
+When there's a blackout, I'd much rather use a JSON cloud API to control my backup inverter!"

 This repository contains:

-1) The Grugbus library
+1) The Grugbus library, convenient abstraction layer powered by pymodbus.
-2) An application using it to control Solis hybrid solar inverter(s).
+2) An application using it to control Solis hybrid solar inverters via modbus.

 # What's GrugBus?